RoarImaBear/2024_S1_W102_Connect/README.md

 > update your profile in the profile tab, using a url for the profile picture
 > feed page allows you to "connect" with other users and choose from possible users
 > matches page shows your current matches
+> When clicking on a "Match" card it will open up "Messages" with that specific User
+> "Enter" or click "Send" for you to be able to message the Match
+>
+> - or - (accept or decline) user match request

 ## Available Scripts